campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 <youtube-link :src-link="'https://www.youtube-nocookie.com/embed/4pPMp1qZ6lY'">Like the nighttime waters of Erythia Sea itself, this track is both haunting and beautifully serene.</youtube-link>

 ## Disappointing in Many Respects
 If you couldn't tell by now, there's is a *lot* to love about Xenoblade Chronicles 3.
 But just like the world of Aionios that pits two sides against each other in endless conflict, there is another side to Xenoblade Chronicles 3 that drags the entire experience down.
-That's not to say that the game is irredeemable, but there are some serious problems with this game.

-Just note that I don't derive pleasure from criticizing this game, and I'm not being contrarian for contrarian's sake.
-Rather, my hope is that this next section will start a discussion on some of the things that future Xenoblade games could improve.

 ### A Conflicted Open-World Design
 As a series that is renowned for its massively explorable environments, I want to first take a look at Xenoblade Chroincles 3's open world.
 At first glance, it definitely seems as though lots of thought and care was put into its design: the terrain is varied, there are about a dozen different biomes, and there are tantalizing callbacks to previous games in the series.